Maianki/Badminton-quizerria-react/README.md

 </div>

 ## Badminton Quizzeria
 Badminton Quizzeria is a badminton based quiz.
 Test your badminton knowledge and prove yourself a badminton ninja.
-The website is built on react, CSS, react-router, firebase and has used [Shuttle UI](https://shuttleui.netlify.app/) components.
+The website is built on react, typescript, CSS, react-router, firebase and has used [Shuttle UI](https://shuttleui.netlify.app/) components.

 ## Pages included in  Badminton Quizzeria